carloslfu/blocklify/README.md

 - Full SVG implemented fields for best UI. (not overlay text elements)
 - Styling API.

 This project uses its own version of Blockly but maintains synchronization with all its changes.
-This the fork of blockly that this proyect use: [Blockly-with-features][Blockly-features].
+This is the branch of blockly that this project uses: [Blockly-with-features][Blockly-features].

 [Blockly-features]: https://github.com/carloslfu/blockly/tree/with_features_zoom